·

 Red Flags to Watch For in Energy Mailers

-Based on CSLB warnings, CPUC guidance, and PG&E consumer alerts, here are the most common misleading claims found in solar and energy mailers:
+Based on CSLB warnings, CPUC guidance, and PG&E consumer alerts, here are the most common misleading claims found in energy mailers:

 "Utilities are required to convert homes to self-generation"

 False.
-No California utility is requiring homeowners to install solar panels or battery systems.
-This claim has been specifically flagged by PG&E as misleading.
+No California utility is requiring homeowners to install equipment.
+This type of claim has been specifically flagged by PG&E as misleading.

 "You'll pay up to 37% more if you don't enroll"